For Nationwide Creative Tax Solutions Call: 866-712-9505

 There is the potential for some tax benefits.
 For example, taxpayers can often deduct any interest paid on a loan to purchase a timeshare.
 The Internal Revenue Service (IRS) generally allows taxpayers to deduct this type of interest on up to two properties.
 In most cases, the agency allows those who own more than two qualifying properties to choose which two they use for this deduction.

 You can also deduct property taxes — but do so carefully.
 Timeshare owners must make sure that the tax is either billed separately or stated separately on the timeshare maintenance fee billing.
-The IRS is unlike to accept the claimed deduction if the property tax bill is lumped in with other fees.
+The IRS is unlikely to accept the claimed deduction if the property tax bill is lumped in with other fees.

 Navigating the tax implications of the purchase, use and sale of a timeshare can be a difficult process.
 The attorneys at Goldburd McCone can help you understand this process and better ensure you make an informed decision that best meets your financial goals.